bsmith89/StrainFacts-manuscript/doc/submission.md

 As GT-Pro only tallies alleles at a fixed subset of SNPs, the relationship between genotype distances and ANI is not fixed.
-In order to anchor our results to this more widely-used measure of genome similarity, we compared the genotype distance to genome-wide ANI for all pairs of genomes in the GT-Pro reference database for all four species.
+In order to anchor our results to this widely-used measure of genome similarity, we compared the genotype distance to genome-wide ANI for all pairs of genomes in the GT-Pro reference database for all four species.
-We find that the fraction of positions differing genome wide (calculated as 1 - ANI) was tightly proportional to the fraction of genotyped positions differing, but with a different constant of proportionality for each species:
+We find that the fraction of positions differing genome wide (calculated as 1 - ANI) was nearly proportional to the fraction of genotyped positions differing, but with a different constant of proportionality for each species:
 _E. coli_ (0.0776, uncentered R^2^=0.994),
 _A. rectalis_ (0.1069, R^2^=0.990),